|

 Intelligent Setup

-When upgrading from a previous version of Office, Setup analyzes a user's current configuration and intelligently installs the same components.
+When upgrading from a previous version of Office, Setup analyzes a user's current configuration and

 Smart Tag Extensibility